DorkOrc/PandamiumDatapack/README.md

 * `universal_dyeing` is shared by both servers

 ## Other Credits:
-* Some assets for "Universal Dying" and "More Mob Heads" by Vanilla Tweaks: https://vanillatweaks.net/
+* Used some assets from "Universal Dying", "More Mob Heads", and "Painting Picker" by Vanilla Tweaks: https://vanillatweaks.net/